christopheryoung/chrisyoung/site/prose/blog/posts/2006-04-22_aristotle_on_menstruation_and_mirrors.markdown

 ---
-{date: '2006-04-22', explananda: '', title: Aristotle on menstruation and mirrors}
+{date: '2006-04-22', explananda: '', title: Aristotle on menstruation and mirrors, tags: aristotle}

 ---